Picture Model and Rebuild

 • Avalonia.Svg.SvgSource.RebuildFromModel()

-This makes it possible to keep an SVG-backed image source in XAML while still mutating the underlying commands from code.
+This makes it possible to keep an SVG-backed image source in XAML while still choosing between DOM rebuilds, parameter reloads, and low-level model mutation from code.

 Cloning